Max Rimmer-Chambers was a very special little boy adored by his family, friends, teachers and all who met him.

 The Track

-The track will cater to all ages and abilities, with a small learn to cycle track for younger children within the Beehive Hub area already in full use, an advance all wheel pump track with humps, berms for expert track development, encourage and progression.
+The track will cater to all ages and abilities, with a small learn to cycle track for younger children within the Beehive Hub area already in full use.
+An advance all wheel pump track with humps, berms for expert track development, encourage and progression.

 -

-A learn to balance/ride bike path area.
+A new learn to balance/ride path area.

 -